py-az-cli/py-az-cli-generator/README.md

-# az-py-cli
+# az-py-cli-generator
-Pythonic wrapper for az cli
+Generator for a Pythonic wrapper for az cli

 Requires Python 3